 - The American Express® Green Card (review) offers 3x points on dining and travel

-- The American Express® Gold Card (review) offers 4x points at restaurants and at U.S. supermarkets (on up to $25,000 per year), and 3x points on flights booked directly with airlines
+- The American Express® Gold Card (review) offers 4x points at restaurants and at U.S. supermarkets (on up to $25,000 per calendar year and then 1x), and 3x points on flights booked directly with airlines

 My Favorite No Annual Fee Card

 If you’re absolutely committed to having a no annual fee card and want to maximize your return on spending, there are lots of excellent no annual fee cards to consider.

 But it gets even better than that — rewards earned on this card can be converted into ThankYou points at a 1:1 ratio, assuming you have the card in conjunction with one earning ThankYou points, like the Citi Premier® Card (review).

 That means the card earns two ThankYou points per dollar, and I value those points at 1.7 cents each, so that’s like a 3.4% return on everyday spending.